 How does the law apply to Miriam’s situation?

 Under Victoria’s Equal Opportunity Act, it’s against the law to harass or discriminate against someone because of their race or a disability.
-This means the staff at the mental health facility can’t treat her unfairly just because she’s Indigenous or because she has a mental health condition.
+This means the staff at the mental health facility can’t treat her unfairly just because she is a First Nations person, or because she has a mental health condition.

 The Equal Opportunity Act applies in many areas of public life, including goods and services, employment, education and accommodation.

-Victoria’s Charter of Human Rights and Responsibilities also protects the distinct cultural rights of Aboriginal and Torres Strait Islander people in Victoria.
-This means public authorities must not deny Aboriginal people the right to enjoy their identity and culture, use their language or maintain their distinctive spiritual, material and economic relationship with Victoria’s land and waters.
+Victoria’s Charter of Human Rights and Responsibilities also protects the distinct cultural rights of First Nations peoples in Victoria.
+This means public authorities must not deny First Nations people the right to enjoy their identity and culture, use their language or maintain their distinctive spiritual, material and economic relationship with Victoria’s land and waters.

 You can make a complaint

 Get help from the Victorian Equal Opportunity and Human Rights Commission.

 You can make a complaint to us if you think you have experienced: